 Dr. Francesca Ortenzio

 Dr. Francesca Ortenzio ‘97 attended Trinity High School and went on to Sarah Lawrence College.
 After receiving a B.A. from Sarah Lawrence, Francesca pursued her medical degree at Stony Book University School of Medicine.
 During her medical training, she served as a Rockefeller University Research Fellow as a recipient of the NIH-CTSA Grant.
-Following her residency in Internal Medicine at Mather Hospital, Francesca completed her post-graduate specialty training at University of California, Irvine.
+Following an intern year of internal medicine, Francesca completed a residency in Dermatology at University of California, Irvine.

 Inspired by the interdisciplinary nature of her VCS education, Francesca continues to look for the interconnectivity and synergism between different subjects, using her background in fine art and the humanities to inform her work in science and medicine.
 Today, she works as a dermatologist in private practice in Manhattan, and remains committed to allowing her varied interests – science, art, literature, medicine, food, agriculture – to intersect.

 VCS: What did you find useful or productive about engaging in the process of applying to high school as an 8th Grader?